 - Transmission grid.
 We provide complete systems that enable electric utilities and renewable energy project developers to connect and transmit power with exceptional efficiency, reliability, security and affordability.
 We provide planning services that allow us to identify power grid congestion, poor power quality, and other risks, which help us determine how our solutions can improve network performance.
 These services often lead to sales of our grid interconnection solutions and power quality systems for wind farms and solar power plants. - Distribution grid.
 We provide a direct-connect power quality system that is installed on the primary distribution network in communities, business parks, or wherever enhanced power quality is beneficial and is designed to increase the reliability and resiliency of the distribution grid to serve the needs of modern energy consumers.
-Our systems save utilities time and money by avoiding costly options to strengthen the distribution grid. - Urban Grid Infrastructure.
+Our systems save utilities time and money by avoiding costly options to strengthen the distribution grid.
+Our offerings also serve industrial customers looking to power the energy-intensive factories of the future without the risk of costly power interruptions.
+These industrial customers utilize our voltage compensators, capacitors, harmonic filters, transformers and rectifiers. - Urban Grid Infrastructure.
 We design systems to increase the reliability, security and capacity of the urban grid infrastructure.
 Today, many urban substations are not networked and can only power a small section of a city.
 Our power dense technology based on proprietary smart materials allows for the inter-connection of substations, controlling the high fault currents that naturally result from such interconnections.
 If one substation is compromised, other substations help increase capacity and reliability.
 Our system allows instantaneous power outage recovery, potentially doubling to quadrupling a city's reliability and resiliency while minimizing grid investment.
 We design systems that leverage existing grid assets while protecting cities against storms, outages, and cyber- and physical attacks. - Marine protection systems.
 We sell advanced degaussing systems to the U.S. Navy.
 Our degaussing system creates a magnetic signature around a ship to mask the ship against sea mines and torpedoes.
-Our degaussing system is comprised of much smaller, lighter and higher performing HTS cable coils eliminating 50-80% of the system weight and reducing overall energy consumption versus copper-based degaussing systems. - Wind Power.
+Our degaussing system is comprised of much smaller, lighter and higher performing HTS cable coils eliminating an estimated 50-80% of the system weight and reducing overall energy consumption versus copper-based degaussing systems. - Solar Power.
+Our solutions enable the grid to handle more distributed generation in the form of rooftop solar.
+Our products are designed to allow the existing grid to handle more renewable capacity. - Wind Power.
 Our solutions enable manufacturers to field wind turbines with exceptional power output, reliability, and affordability.
 We supply advanced power electronics and control systems, license our highly engineered wind turbine designs, and provide extensive customer support services to wind turbine manufacturers.
-Our design portfolio includes a broad range of drive trains and power ratings of 2 megawatts ("MW")
+Our design portfolio includes a broad range of drive trains and power ratings of 2 megawatts ("MW") and higher.

-and higher.
 We provide a broad range of power electronics and software-based control systems that are highly integrated and designed for optimized performance, efficiency, and grid compatibility.

 Our fiscal year begins on April 1 and ends on March 31.
 When we refer to a particular fiscal year, we are referring to the fiscal year beginning on April 1 of that same year.
-For example, fiscal 2021 refers to the fiscal year that began on April 1, 2021.
+For example, fiscal 2022 refers to the fiscal year that began on April 1, 2022.
 Other fiscal years follow similarly.